micmejia/bible-dump/AMPC/2 Thessalonians/2 Thess 1.md

-With this in view we constantly pray for you, that our God may deem _and_ count you worthy of [your] calling and [His] every gracious purpose of goodness, and with power may complete in [your] every particular work of faith (faith which is that [^b]leaning of the whole human personality on God in absolute trust and confidence in His power, wisdom, and goodness).
+With this in view we constantly pray for you, that our God may deem _and_ count you worthy of [your] calling and [His] every gracious purpose of goodness, and with power may complete in [your] every particular work of faith (faith which is that leaning of the whole human personality on God in absolute trust and confidence in His power, wisdom, and goodness).